mnlazs/holbertonschool-web_front_end/README.md

   ## Description

- Welcome to the README, The web front-end is the client-side development of a website or web application, focusing on creating a visually appealing and user-friendly user interface.
+ Welcome, the web front-end is the client-side development of a website or web application, focusing on creating a visually appealing and user-friendly user interface.
 This README provides an overview of the technologies used, including HTML, CSS, and JavaScript, and highlights the responsiveness, cross-browser compatibility, and interactivity achieved through web front-end development.
 It also mentions any frameworks or libraries utilized for enhanced functionality.
 Additionally, it provides instructions on how to run and test the front-end code, as well as any other relevant information for developers and contributors.
  </div>